Rcombest/cool-nect-four/README.md

-# Cool-Nect Four: The Cool Guys Connect Four
+# Cool-Nect Four 😎: The Cool Guys Connect Four

 > Built using JavaScript, CSS, and HTML, this connect four game gives you a nice quick game with a fun twist when dark mode is activated.
 Play as Cool Guy or The Nerd and stack your way to victory, you legend.